 Deferred tax assets and liabilities are measured at the tax rates that are expected to apply in the year when the asset is realized or the liability is settled, based on tax rates (and tax laws) that have been enacted or substantively enacted at the reporting date.
 Deferred tax relating to items recognized outside profit or loss is recognized outside the statement of profit or loss (either in other comprehensive income or in equity).
 Deferred tax items are recognized in correlation to the underlying transaction either in OCI or directly in equity.
-Deferred tax assets and deferred tax liabilities are offset if a legally enforceable right exists to set off current tax assets against current tax liabilities and the deferred taxes relate to the same taxable entity and the same taxation authority.
+Deferred tax assets and deferred tax liabilities are offset if a legally enforceable right exists to set off current tax assets relate to the same taxable entity and the same taxation authority.